Frequently Asked Questions

 Q: Is SafeHeart licensed?

-A: SafeHeart is licensed to do business in Mississippi, Louisiana, Alabama, Tennessee, Florida, and Texas.
+A: SafeHeart is licensed to do business in Mississippi, Louisiana, Alabama, Tennessee, and Florida.

 Q: What are the qualifications of